Get up to $6,728 back when filing your taxes with the federal Earned Income Tax Credit.

 - Social Security cards, a Social Security number verification letter, or other U.S. document that verifies all the people you list on your return

-- Birthdates for all the people you list on your return.
+- Birthdates for all the people listed on your return

 - Copies of last year’s federal and state tax returns (if applicable)

 - All income statements, such as Forms W-2 and 1099, Social Security and unemployment compensation, as well as other statements such as pensions, stocks, interest and any documents showing taxes withheld

 - If you run a business or a farm, collect records of all your expenses

 - All records of other expenses such as tuition, mortgage interest, or real estate taxes

-- Bank routing numbers and account numbers to direct deposit any refund.
+- Bank routing numbers and account numbers to directly deposit a refund

 - Dependent child care information, such as name and address of paid caretakers, and either their Social Security number or other tax identification number